 - 2.5.3.
 Sources of Data for Entity-Specific Assumptions To the extent possible and appropriate when setting entity-specific assumptions, the member should consider using data specific to the entity for which the assumptions are being made.
 Where such data are not available, relevant, or credible, the member should consider industry data, data from other comparable sources, population data, or other published data, adjusted as appropriate.
 The data used, and any material adjustments made, should be described, in the recorded communication. - 2.5.4.
+Data Modification The member should disclose any modification of data before its use (such as interpolation, extrapolation, adjustment, or discarding of outliers) in the recorded communication. - 2.5.5.
 Data Deficiencies The member should consider the possible effect of any data deficiencies (such as inadequacy, inconsistency, incompleteness, inaccuracy, and unreasonableness) on the results of the work.
 If such deficiencies in the data are not likely to materially affect the results, then the deficiencies need not be considered further.
-If the deficiencies are likely to materially affect the results and the member cannot find a satisfactory way to resolve the deficiencies, then the member should consider whether to:

-- a.
-Decline to undertake or continue to perform the actuarial services;; - b.
+If the deficiencies are likely to materially affect the results and the member cannot find a satisfactory way to resolve the deficiencies, then the member should consider whether to: - a.
+Decline to undertake or continue to perform the actuarial services; - b.
 Work with the principal to modify the actuarial services or obtain appropriate additional data; or - c.
 Subject to compliance with the Code, perform the actuarial services as well as possible and disclose the data deficiencies in the recorded communication (including an indication of the potential impact of those data deficiencies).